Memorial in Lowestoft, Suffolk dedicated to James Howard. d. 1665Memorial: M3044

 A recumbent effigy of the deceased placed within an architectural surround of four Ionic columns and a pediment.
 A coat of arms placed in the pediment and carved military trophies behind the effigy.

-Wall tablet in St Mary Redcliffe, Bristol, dedicated to Admiral Sir William Penn d.
+Wall tablet in St Mary Redcliffe, Bristol commemorating Admiral Sir William Penn d.
 1670Memorial: M529

 Architectural surround, two cannon above.